RSS

 Are you ready to turn your real estate dreams into reality?
 Presenting a golden opportunity for savvy investors - a sprawling piece of vacant land nestled right beside Highway 400, just a stone's throw away from the new 5th Line Interchange in the heart of Bradford!
 This gem of a property enjoys prime frontage along the bustling Highway 400, ensuring maximum exposure for your future venture.
 Seize the chance to make a lasting impression on thousands of daily commuters!
 Strategic Location: Situated in close proximity to the newly developed 5th Line Interchange of Highway 400, this property offers not just visibility but accessibility.
 As Bradford continues its upward trajectory of growth, this strategically located parcel of land is poised for a bright future.
 Position yourself at the forefront of progress and capitalize on the region's economic expansion.
 Just over 16 acres.
 Don't miss the chance to secure a piece of the future in Bradford.

+This website may only be used by consumers that have a bona fide interest in the purchase, sale, or lease of real estate of the type being offered via the website.
 The data relating to real estate on this website comes in part from the MLS® Reciprocity program of the PropTx MLS®.
 The data is deemed reliable but is not guaranteed to be accurate.